Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

 Duplexes, homes converted to apartments or other small apartment buildings are the single most common housing type in New Haven, accounting for 41.80% of the city's housing units.
 Other types of housing that are prevalent in New Haven include large apartment complexes or high rise apartments ( 33.63%), single-family detached homes ( 19.66%), and a few row houses and other attached homes ( 4.81%).
-This particular housing mix is relatively uncommon and characteristic of cities that are compact and walkable, and which often have a lively downtown.
+Cities that are predominantly high-density buildings are relatively uncommon in the US.
+Because of the density, these types of cities are often walkable and compact, and often have a lively downtown.

 New Haven is dominated by renter-occupied one, two, or no bedrooms apartments.
 73.27% of New Haven's dwellings are rentals.

 The housing in New Haven was primarily built before 1939 ( 51.02%), making the housing stock in New Haven some of the oldest overall in America, although there is a range of ages of homes in New Haven.
 The next most important housing age is between 1940-1969 ( 23.74%), followed by between 1970-1999 ( 19.06%).
 There's also some housing in New Haven built between 2000 and later ( 6.17%).

 Vacant housing appears to be an issue in New Haven.
 Fully 12.18% of the housing stock is classified as vacant.
 Left unchecked, vacant New Haven homes and apartments can be a drag on the real estate market, holding New Haven real estate prices below levels they could achieve if vacant housing was absorbed into the market and became occupied.
 Housing vacancy rates are a useful measure to consider, along with other things, if you are a home buyer or a real estate investor.